Public debate: Leader of the Affirmative

-Leader of the Negation, Member of the Affirmative and Member of the Negation
+Leader of the Negation, Member of the Affirmative, and Member of the Negation

 The three middle speeches all must accomplish two important things in their speeches.
 The first is the refutation of their opponents case and the second is the building of their own case.
-It is important to note that if either team fails to do either refute a point given by their opponents or refute a claim on their own case given by their opponents is considered a dropped contention and can result in the loss of the debate.
+If a team fails to refute a point given by their opponents or refute a claim on their own case given by their opponents, it is considered a dropped contention and can result in the loss of the debate.

 Rebuttals

 Rebuttals are the shortest speeches given in the debate, but are normally the place where debates are won or lost.
 Each speaker is expected to sum up the important issues of the debate into what are called voters.
 Each voter is a point of information that a team feels best explains why they have won the debate.
 During a Rebuttal the speaker is not allowed to bring up new points of information and if they do so it will not be included in the judges decision.